starknet-io/SNIPs/SNIPS/snip-17.md

 }
 ```

+## Rationale

+Tokenized vaults represent a common pattern across various DeFi protocols on Starknet and beyond.
+Interoperability across these protocols is greatly improved if based on common standards.
+The standard defines a minimal API that facilitates efficient and safe integrations while not restricting the domains of application.

+The API defines the concepts of `assets` and `shares` and a set of functions allowing for the management of these concepts.
+It does not extend to any domain specific function such as `rebalancing` across different strategies known e.g. from (yield) aggregators.
+This allows the standard to remain flexible in terms of its applications.

+## Backwards Compatibility

+The standard is fully backward compatible with the SNIP-2 standard and has no known compatibility issues with other standards.

-## Implementation
+## Reference Implementation

-An implementation of the standard can be found here: [Vesu v_token](https://github.com/vesuxyz/protocol/blob/dev/src/v_token.cairo).
+An implementation of the standard can be found here: [Vesu v_token](https://github.com/vesuxyz/vesu-v1/blob/main/src/v_token.cairo).

 Note that this implementation needs to be adjusted for your specific use case.

-## Backwards Compatibility

-The tokenized vault standard is fully backward compatible with the SNIP-2 standard and has no known compatibility issues with other standards.

 ## Security Considerations